Demi-urge/menace_sandbox/docs/self_coding_engine.md

 comma‑separated list or JSON array (e.g. `"1,2,4"` or `[1,2,4]`).

 If no code is produced, `codex_fallback_handler.handle` either queues the prompt or reroutes it to a lower‑cost model.
-The function returns an `LLMResult` only when rerouting yields usable text; otherwise it returns `None` so callers can trigger their own fallback logic.
-Inspect `result.text` for the alternate completion and `result.raw` for provider metadata.
+The function always returns an `LLMResult`; when rerouting fails, the result has an empty `text` field and the failure reason in `result.raw`.
+Inspect `result.text` for alternate completions and `result.raw` for provider metadata.
 Select the behaviour via `CODEX_FALLBACK_STRATEGY` (`"queue"` or `"reroute"`; default) and specify the alternate model with `CODEX_FALLBACK_MODEL` (defaults to `gpt-3.5-turbo`).
 Queued prompts are written to `CODEX_RETRY_QUEUE` (`codex_retry_queue_path`).